Identification schemes

 • etc.

-Therefore, an integer is either a prime number or a product of prime numbers (a composite number).
+Therefore, every integer greater than 1 is either a prime number or a product of prime numbers (a composite number).

-The famous Greek mathematician Euclid proved that there are infinite many prime numbers.
+The famous Greek mathematician Euclid proved that there are infinitely many prime numbers.

-Michael Rabin and Gary Miller have developed an algorithm that decides whether an integer is a prime or composite number by testing the integer with multiple bases denoted by \( a \).
+Michael Rabin and Gary Miller developed an algorithm that determines whether an integer is a prime or a composite number by testing the integer with multiple bases, denoted by \( a \).
 The algorithm is called the Rabin-Miller primality test.

-The greatest common divisor of 12 and 16 is therefore 4, because it is the largest integer of the common divisors.
-In math we write that as \( \gcd(12, 16) = 4 \).
+The greatest common divisor of 12 and 16 is therefore 4, because it is the largest integer among their common divisors.
+In mathematics, we write this as \( \gcd(12, 16) = 4 \).

-Two integers with greatest common divisor 1 are called relatively prime numbers or co-primes.
-E.g. 15 and 28 are relatively prime numbers because \( \gcd(15, 28) = 1 \) (notice that 28 is not a prime number).
+Two integers whose greatest common divisor is 1 are called relatively prime numbers or co-primes.
+For example, 15 and 28 are relatively prime because \( \gcd(15, 28) = 1 \) (note that 28 is not a prime number).

-If one of the two integers is a prime number the greatest common divisor will always be 1, i.e. \( \gcd(a, p) = 1 \) where \( a \) is an integer (either a prime number or a composite number) and \( p \) is a prime number.
+If one of the two integers is a prime number, the greatest common divisor will always be 1, i.e., \( \gcd(a, p) = 1 \), where \( a \) is any integer (either prime or composite) and \( p \) is a prime number.

-One method to compute the greatest common divisor of two integers is by using the Euclidean algorithm developed by the famous Greek mathematician Euclid.
-See "The extended Euclidean algorithm" for more information about how to compute the greatest common divisor of two integer.
+One method to compute the greatest common divisor of two integers is by using the Euclidean algorithm, developed by the famous Greek mathematician Euclid.
+See "The extended Euclidean algorithm" for more information about how to compute the greatest common divisor of two integers.

 \( a \cdot \lambda + b \cdot \mu = \gcd(a, b) \)